 East Riding of Yorkshire: Life members development – a case study

 By Phil Williamson, East Riding of Yorkshire Branch

-As time goes on LM are becoming more and more involved in the support to members offered by Branches – either by decision or default.
+As time goes on, LM are becoming more and more involved in the support to members offered by branches – either by decision or default.
 We needed to see how this could be developed – by decision.
-A lot of experience was disappearing from our committee, we needed to see what we could do to replace it – and we had to ask the question, by staying on Committee were or are we making it too easy for the current generations of members not to step up?
+A lot of experience was disappearing from our committee, we needed to see what we could do to replace it – and we had to ask the question, by staying on the committee were we making it too easy for the current generations of members not to step up?